ppy/osu-wiki/wiki/Tournaments/OZT/2018/en.md

 - TBA: 2018-06-11

 ## Registrations
 **Register your team here!** Remember, all team members must join the discord for the team to be eligible to play.
+There are no rank limits, therefore allowing any player to join.

+**Team admission will be decided through their PP average**, which means that the teams with the highest PP average will take priority.
 - [Team Registration](https://docs.google.com/forms/d/e/1FAIpQLSeNBB5MHAsdFCYxbHYR3v97OIHzCbUNRErOVYf023VAkGnGaQ/viewform)